AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Log analysis billing method.md

 # Log analysis billing method {#concept_187712 .concept}

-Cloud firewall log service charges fees based on the selected log storage duration and log storage capacity. the billing method is subscription.
+Cloud Firewall Log Analysis service charges fees based on the selected log storage duration and log storage capacity.
+Log Analysis is charged by monthly and annual subscription.

-In the WAF purchase page, enable Activate Log Service and select the log storage period and the log storage size.
+Enable Activate Log Service and select the log storage period and the log storage size.
 Then, the price is automatically calculated based on the **log store specification** of your choice.

 ## Log storage specification {#section_2mt_l1s_ab7 .section}